gdbroman/broman.blog/_posts/2020/2020-06-09-life-as-a-game.md

 Health, money, relationships, etc.

 And then you can level up.

-And there’s not even a cap.
-Just a time limit.
+Not even a cap - just a time limit.

 With freedom to experiment and develop our own strategies.